 How To Ensure Your Diamond is 100% Conflict-Free

 For two people who are beginning their life-long journey together, the diamond that symbolizes this union should be just as pure.
 The problem is that even with the Kimberley Process, there’s no way to ensure that a mined diamond doesn’t come from a background of bloodshed.

 But don’t fear.
 There is one solution that will give you that satisfaction and assurance that the diamond you are purchasing is conflict-free.
 And that’s through lab-grown diamonds.
 Lab-grown diamonds are real diamonds that are created inside a lab rather than a mine.
 They have the exact same chemical makeup as mined diamonds.
 Additionally, they are eco-friendly, ethically sourced, and competitively priced.

-Clean Origin is a top retailer of lab-created diamonds, offering a range of styles, cuts, shapes, and settings.
+Clean Origin is a top retailer of lab created diamonds, offering a range of styles, cuts, shapes, and settings for lab grown diamond engagement rings.
 With a Clean Origin lab-grown diamond, you’ll get to enjoy the unmatched beauty and shine that only comes from a real diamond, without the fear that you might be supporting conflict.

 The Kimberley Process represents the good that countries around the world can accomplish when they work together to end suffering.
 But it’s not always enough.
 To stop the spread of conflict diamonds, individuals need to do their part.
 Lab-grown diamonds provide a 100% conflict-free solution, without forcing buyers to settle for non-diamond simulants.